celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 ##### from phoneNumbers.ts

 - `getCountryCode`
 - `getRegionCode`
 - `getRegionCodeFromCountryCode`
 - `getDisplayPhoneNumber`
 - `getDisplayNumberInternational`
 - `getE164DisplayNumber`
 - `getE164Number`
 - `isE164NumberStrict`
 - `parsePhoneNumber`
 - `getExampleNumber`

 #### Cryptographic-utils

-if your packages imports any of the following from `@celo/utils` you will need to change the import to `@celo/cryptographic-utils`
+If your packages imports any of the following from `@celo/utils` you will need to change the import to `@celo/cryptographic-utils`

 ##### from account.ts

 - `generateKeys`
 - `generateKeysFromSeed`
 - `generateDeterministicInviteCode`
 - `generateSeed`
 - `generateMnemonic`
 - `validateMnemonic`
 - `invalidMnemonicWords`
 - `normalizeMnemonic`
 - `formatNonAccentedCharacters`
 - `getAllLanguages`
 - `mnemonicLengthFromStrength`
 - `detectMnemonicLanguage`
 - `suggestMnemonicCorrections`

 ##### from bls.ts